Global March to Gaza: 14 June

 On 14 June, it was reported that the Irish citizens detained in Egypt had been released, including People Before Profit politician Paul Murphy, after authorities had confiscated passports.
 A Turkish MP stated he "was injured as a result of an attack" and former U.S. diplomat, Hala Rharrit, was also detained.
 According to The Telegraph, Murphy and others are awaiting deportation.
 NL Times reported that 35 Dutch citizens were deported, while 65 remained in Egypt.

 15 June

 According to Egyptian security officials speaking to The National, nearly 500 activists have been deported, of which 200 were deported on arrival at Cairo airport, with the remainder detained near Ismailia.
 Organisers released a statement denouncing the attack by the alleged pro-government groups near Ismailia as "thuggery", stating that it "does not represent the will of the Egyptian people", and that "Our only goal was to advance to Rafah, break the blockade on our Palestinian brethren in Gaza, and stop the war."
 Protesters have vowed to remain in Egypt in an attempt to reach Rafah.

-Haaretz reported that the march was "put on hold by organizers", citing the "sweeping crackdown" from Egyptian authorities.
+Haaretz reported that the march was "put on hold by organisers", citing the "sweeping crackdown" from Egyptian authorities.